Royal Palace of Brussels: Coburg Room

-The Coburg Room takes its name from the set of portraits representing a large number of relatives of Leopold I by different artists.
-One can find there as well: the king himself, when he was still only prince of Saxe-Coburg-Saalfeld (the name of Saxe-Coburg-Gotha would only come after the acquisition of the eponymous duchy by his brother Ernest I, Duke of Saxe-Coburg and Gotha); his father Francis, Duke of Saxe-Coburg-Saalfeld; his mother Countess Augusta Reuss of Ebersdorf; his sister Princess Victoria of Saxe-Coburg-Saalfeld and brother-in-law Prince Edward, Duke of Kent and Strathearn (parents of Queen Victoria); his great-uncle Prince Josias of Saxe-Coburg-Saalfeld (generalfeldmarschall of the Austrian army); his wife Queen Louise; as well as a bust of the future Leopold II by the sculptor Guillaume Geefs.
+The Coburg Room takes its name from the set of portraits by different artists, representing a large number of relatives of Leopold I. One can find there as well: the king himself, when he was still only prince of Saxe-Coburg-Saalfeld (the name of Saxe-Coburg-Gotha would only come after the acquisition of the eponymous duchy by his brother Ernest I, Duke of Saxe-Coburg and Gotha); his father Francis, Duke of Saxe-Coburg-Saalfeld; his mother Countess Augusta Reuss of Ebersdorf; his sister Princess Victoria of Saxe-Coburg-Saalfeld and brother-in-law Prince Edward, Duke of Kent and Strathearn (parents of Queen Victoria); his great-uncle Prince Josias of Saxe-Coburg-Saalfeld (generalfeldmarschall of the Austrian army); his wife Queen Louise; as well as a bust of the future Leopold II by the sculptor Guillaume Geefs.

 Goya Room

 Initially a billiard room, the Goya Room has since 1905 housed three tapestries woven at the Royal Tapestry Factory of Santa Bárbara from designs by Francisco de Goya: The Dance, The Little Blind Man and The Water Carrier.
 These tapestries were offered by Queen Isabella II of Spain to Leopold I.